proloykumarhalder/cloud_architect/README.md

 # cloud_architect
-This is for GCP architect related POC
+This is for GCP architect related POC.